Q. How can I find out more information about transferring to UCSB or transfer admission requirements?

 Q. Which courses can I choose for the pass/no pass grading option?

-A. Students considering enrolling in a course P/NP should meet with a College of Letters and Science academic advisor in the Transfer Student Center to address the implications of this grading option.
+A. Students considering enrolling in a course P/NP should meet with their College advisors to address the implications of this grading option.

 For information about the P/NP grading option, see: https://my.sa.ucsb.edu/catalog/Current/AcademicPoliciesProcedures/PassedNotPassedGrades.aspx